acriptis/bert_ner_tf_serving_estimator/README.md

 `cat data/valid.txt | ./bio2tf.py data/valid.tfrecord`

-# Train your own model
+# UpTrain existing model
-When you have tfrecord dataset (placed in <TFRECORD_DATASET_PATH>) you can launch training process by following command:
+If you want to fit the component for your data (supposing you have the same set of entites to be predicted by NER) you can convert your dataset into tfrecord format.
+And when you have tfrecord dataset (placed in <TFRECORD_DATASET_PATH>) you can launch training process by following command:

 `python ner_train.py --train_dataset data/train.tfrecord --model_save_path res/BERT_NER_ESTIMATOR --training_steps 2`

 `python ner_train.py --batch_size 29 --model_save_path res/BERT_NER_ESTIMATOR --train_dataset data/train_lowercased.tfrecord --training_steps 2`
+##

 When it complete you can launch TF server with command 3 from paragraph "Reuse BERT NER model":